FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-monitoring.md

 {: .success}
 > Predictive alerts can save you from surprise outages.
 If you see one, it's a good time to check whether you need to optimize your server, reduce plugins, or upgrade your plan.

+## Player Activity (Minecraft Only)

+If you're running a Minecraft server, you'll see a second tab at the top of the Monitor page called **Player Activity**.
+This tab gives you a detailed look at who's playing on your server, when they're playing, and how well you're retaining them over time.

+### Overview Cards

+At the top, a hero card shows the number of **players currently online**, along with quick stats for **peak** players, **average** online count, **unique** players, and **new** players for the selected time range.

+Below that, four insight cards give you a snapshot of your server's community health:

+- **Growth Rate** -- How your player count is trending compared to the previous period.
+- **Retention Rate** -- The percentage of players who come back after their first visit.
+- **Avg Session** -- How long players typically stay on your server per session.
+- **Top Region** -- The most common geographic region your players connect from.

+### Charts and Visualizations

+The Player Activity tab includes several charts to help you understand player behavior:

+- **Player Count Timeline** -- A line chart showing how many players were online over time, so you can spot trends and peak periods.
+- **Peak Hours** -- A bar chart showing which hours of the day are busiest, helping you plan restarts or events around your server's most active times.
+- **Activity Heatmap** -- A visual grid showing player activity patterns across days and hours, making it easy to see at a glance when your server is most and least active.

+### Retention Funnel

+The retention funnel tracks how well your server keeps players coming back.
+It shows the flow from **New Players** to **Day 1** retention, then **Day 7**, and finally **Day 30** retention, with percentages and player counts at each stage.
+If you notice a big drop-off at a particular stage, that's a signal to investigate what might be driving players away.

+### Player Leaderboard and Activity Feed

+On the lower half of the tab, you'll find two panels side by side:

+- **Player Leaderboard** -- Ranks your most active players by playtime, with a search bar so you can look up specific players.
+- **Activity Feed** -- A live feed of player events like joins and leaves, so you can see who's coming and going in real time.

+### Time Ranges

+You can adjust the time range for player activity data using the dropdown.
+Available ranges are 1 hour, 6 hours, 24 hours (the default), 3 days, 7 days, and 30 days.

 ## Crash Reports